OpenDroneMap/ODM/README.md

 Steps to get OpenDroneMap running:
 ==================================

-<del>(Requires Ubuntu 12.04 32-bit at this time.
-May also work with Ubuntu 12.04 64-bit.</del>

 (Requires Ubuntu 12.04 or later, see https://github.com/OpenDroneMap/odm_vagrant for running on Windows in a VM)

 Run install.sh to build.